Supportive, Evidence-Based Therapy

 Adolescents, Teens and Adults

+I have been a therapist for 18 years.
 My approach to CBT is supportive, collaborative, and goal-oriented.
 I work with teens and adults with a variety of challenges, including depression, anxiety, anger, relationship issues, trauma, addictions, divorce, and grief.
-I have extensive experience helping people with very complicated life challenges, and I have a strong aversion to judging others.
+I have extensive experience helping people with very complicated life challenges, and I work well with people who need a slower, gentler approach.
 Read More

 It is most important to me that everyone I work with feels a sense of safety and trust within the therapeutic relationship, while also building hope in overcoming whatever challenges they face.
 I have experience working with, and a special interest in treating trauma (including PTSD), anxiety, depression, and addiction.
 I utilize evidenced based cognitive behavioral therapy practices to help you build skills and a strong sense of empowerment.
 Read more